 If an illness or emergency prevents your attendance on the date you have been required to report, call the Court Administrator’s office at 573-659-2302 prior to 8 AM on the date you are scheduled to appear.
 While serving as a juror, you may receive emergency telephone calls at the Circuit Clerk’s Office, 573-634-9150.

-On the dates that a jury panel is required, jurors should report to the jury assembly room on the 2nd floor of the courthouse (Room 302) by 8:30 a.m.
+On the dates that a jury panel is required, jurors regularly report to the Jury Assembly Room on the 3rd floor of the Courthouse (Room 302).
 Please be prompt!

 Effective November 5, 2008 the Monroe Street entrance to the Cole County Courthouse is the only entrance open to the general public.
 The recorded Juror Information Line will give specific instructions if jurors are to report to a different entrance.
 All who enter are required to pass through a metal detector.
 Find additional security information.